 Wi-fi facilities are available to the studios and students could make use of this facility with care and refrain from using it for non-academic work.
-Misuse of internet facility is a punishable offence as per clause 10.4.

 11.1.4 Conference Room

 A conference room with multimedia facilities is available for Guest Lectures & Seminars.